All Episodes

 Same bunch of people.

-I never thought that I would say this in the Washington Post.
+In fact, this last line, last paragraph, I never thought that I would see this in the Washington Post.

-Beyond Africa, the AIDS epidemic is more likely to be concentrated among high risk groups such as users of injectable drugs, sex workers, and gay men.
+Beyond Africa, the AIDS epidemic is more likely to be concentrated among high-risk groups such as users of injectable drugs, sex workers, and gay men.

 More precise measurements of infection rates should allow for better targeting of prevention measures, researchers say.

-And he had never uttered the word, and if we weren't careful, this was going to spread to the heterosexual population in a geometric fashion, and it was going to be devastating.
+And if we weren't careful, this was going to spread to the heterosexual population in a geometric fashion.

-And so then we started teaching kids how to use condoms using various What we use, bananas and stuff in school?
+And so then we started teaching kids how to use condoms using various what do we use?

 Yeah, it's cucumbers, bananas, and the condom craze started and all this because it was going to spread to the heterosexual community and so forth.